VAT on international digital services: when it applies and when it doesn't

 We set it up without you losing a weekend

-Thousands of freelancers and entrepreneurs already operate their US LLC fully legally and properly documented.
+Thousands of freelancers and entrepreneurs already operate their US LLC legally, with documentation and a clear compliance file.
 At Exentax we handle the entire process: formation, banking, payment gateways, bookkeeping, IRS filings and compliance in your country of residence.
-Book a free consultation and we will tell you honestly whether the LLC makes sense for your case, with no absolute promises.
+Book a strategic review and we will tell you honestly whether the LLC makes sense for your case, with no absolute promises.

 References: sources on structures and jurisdictions